Can Covid Masks Help With Seasonal Allergies?

 Are You Affected By Seasonal Allergies?

 Experts estimate that in America, as many as 60 million individuals deal with allergic rhinitis (hay fever) symptoms.
 This particular allergy occurs when people encounter airborne particles like pollen released by plants during specific times of year.
 For example, suppose you have allergic rhinitis and come in contact with an allergen.
 In that case, your immune system falsely perceives the allergen as a threat.
-As a result, it activates a near-immediate immune response, resulting in frequent sneezing fits, nasal congestion, a running nose, and watery/itchy eyes.
+As a result, it activates a near-immediate immune response, resulting in frequent sneezing fits, nasal congestion, a running nose, and watery/itchy eyes, and taking care of vision is important and that’s why compassionate eye care can be of real help for this.

 Are Allergy Symptoms Reduced by Wearing A Face Mask?

 If allergens like pollen, mold, and animal dander cause allergy and asthma symptoms, you may get some significant relief from wearing a face mask during allergy season.
-In particular, some studies have shown that people have had fewer allergic rhinitis symptoms during the covid pandemic, thanks to increased mask usage.
-For example, a study looked at 215 nurses, 40% of whom experienced fewer allergy symptoms, including runny and stuffy noses and less sneezing, when they wore N95 face masks.
+In particular, some studies have shown that people have experienced fewer symptoms of allergic rhinitis during the covid pandemic, thanks to increased mask usage.
+For example, a study examined 215 nurses, 40% of whom reported fewer allergy symptoms, including runny and stuffy noses, and less sneezing, when they wore N95 face masks.

 The results from this study are straightforward, thanks to the way covid masks work.
 Covid masks create a barrier to help protect against airborne particles when we inhale.
 Particles that are too large to pass through the filter (covid-19 Particles are 0.006-1.4 microns in size) become trapped, preventing them from being inhaled.
 Typical surgical masks filter out particles 3 microns and larger.
-N95 masks can capture 95% of particles down to 0.3 microns.
+NIOSH P100 masks can capture 99.97% of all particles 0.3 microns or larger.
 Many allergen (including pollen) particles are usually 10 microns or larger, making the average mask pretty effective at trapping them!

-In addition, masks can provide protection from air pollution and allergens, and germs.
-Polluted air can often be riddled with harmful gasses, smoke from fires, volcanic ash, and dust particles.
+Additionally, masks can offer protection from air pollution, allergens, and germs.
+Polluted air can often be riddled with harmful gases, smoke from fires, volcanic ash, and dust particles.
 Air pollution can irritate your airways and trigger asthma symptoms.
-Wearing a face mask may help cut down on some of the pollution making its way into your lungs.
-Some pollution face masks have optimized filtration like activated carbon to effectively absorb gasses, smoke, and even volatile organic compounds.
+Wearing a face mask may help reduce some of the pollution that enters your lungs.
+Some pollution face masks have optimized filtration like activated charcoal to effectively absorb gasses, smoke, and even volatile organic compounds.

 Mask Material, Type, & Fit Do Make A Difference!

-The type of protection you receive from your face mask largely depends on what the mask was designed for.
-Moreover, if the mask doesn’t provide a conforming and comfortable fit, it is more likely it won’t be able to do its job as accurately.
+The type of protection you receive from your face mask largely depends on what the mask was designed to protect against.
+Moreover, if the mask doesn’t provide a conforming and comfortable fit, it is less likely to do its job accurately.
 This is especially true if it doesn’t fit snugly around your face, if there are gaps, or if you’re continually adjusting it in public.
 Constantly touching the mask could contaminate it with germs or allergens that may be present on your hands!

-NIOSH-Approved N95 Masks acquired their name because they block at least 95% of small particles (0.3 microns).
-This is important if you are an Individual exposed to harmful amounts of air pollution for significant periods of time or just in need of increased protection.
-However, some KN95 masks can provide a useful alternative to N95 respirators but aren’t recommended for healthcare settings or medical use.
+NIOSH-Approved 3M 8233 N100 HEPA Mask acquired its name because it blocks 99.97% filtration of particles 0.3 microns or larger.
+This is particularly important if you are an Individual exposed to harmful amounts of air pollution for extended periods or simply in need of increased protection.
+However, some KN95 masks can provide a useful alternative to N95 respirators, but aren’t recommended for healthcare settings or medical use.

 Simple cloth masks provide similar protection compared to surgical masks.
 Cloth masks, however, are usually reusable and machine washable, making them much more affordable.
-In addition, these types of masks often have multiple fabric layers made from material designed to optimize filtration.
-Many are also equipped with interior pockets for disposable filters to be placed in, providing even more adequate filtration.
-These masks are often the most customizable when it comes to fit, design, and style!
+Additionally, these types of masks often feature multiple fabric layers made from materials designed to optimize filtration.
+Many are also equipped with interior pockets for disposable filters, providing even more effective filtration.
+These masks are often the most customizable in terms of fit, design, and style.

 Extra Tips For Relieving Symptoms During Allergy Season: